University of Arizona

 2011: A tree core.
 Photo Rachel Feuerbach

-Cemented BanksThe banks of the Rillito have been cemented in, aka, re-inforced (see map at top), which protected many "streamside" areas during the July, 2006, flooding.
+Cemented BanksThe banks of the Rillito have been cemented in, aka, re-inforced (see map below), which protected many "streamside" areas during the July, 2006, flooding.
 Will the cement hold out forever?

 2009: Photo Paul Sheppard